Student Research Grants

 Student Travel Grants

-To request funds, the faculty advisor should fill out the student travel request form.
+To request funds, the faculty adviser should fill out and submit the student travel request form.

 Students should be prepared to write a brief report about their conference experience.

 The Department of Mathematics offers its own student travel program.